 INTRODUCTION

-Breast conserving surgery (BCS) followed by whole breast irradiation (WBI) is an established treatment paradigm for early stage breast cancer with numerous studies showing equivalent outcomes with mastectomy with regards to disease-specific and overall survival (OS)[1-3].
+Breast conserving surgery (BCS) followed by whole breast irradiation (WBI) is an established treatment paradigm for early stage breast cancer with numerous studies showing equivalent outcomes with mastectomy with regard to disease-specific and overall survival (OS)[1-3].
 However, despite excellent outcomes with breast conservation, there is still a risk of in-breast tumor recurrence (IBTR).
 In the EBCTG meta-analysis, the rate of IBTR was 35% with BCS alone and was reduced to 19.3% with radiation[2].
 In more modern series, the rates of IBTR at 5-years range from 1.1%-3.3%[4,5].
-Studies demonstrate that the timing for IBTR is not confined to the first few years after surgery and radiation, but that late recurrences do occur, particular for estrogen receptor (ER) positive disease[6,7].
+Studies demonstrate that the time to IBTR is not confined to the first few years after surgery and radiation, but that late recurrences do occur, particular for estrogen receptor (ER) positive disease[6,7].

-Multiple risk factors have been established for increasing the risk of IBTR.
-These include young age[8], the size of the primary tumor, stage, high grade disease[9], positive margin status[9,10], presence of lymphovascular invasion (LVI) and the biology of the tumor [approximated by subtype defined by ER, progesterone receptor (PR), and her-2 receptor status].
+Multiple risk factors have been found to increase the risk of IBTR.
+These include young age[8], the size of the primary tumor, stage, high grade disease[9], positive margin status[9,10], presence of lymphovascular invasion (LVI) and the biology of the tumor [approximated by subtype defined by ER, progesterone receptor (PR), and HER-2 receptor status].

 Patients with an IBTR after BCS have an increased risk of distant metastasis and disease-related mortality, with older women and those with larger tumors having the highest mortality[11].
 The management of patients with IBTR represents a complex clinical challenge.
 In the modern era, local therapy after an IBTR in the setting of prior radiation has evolved from standard salvage mastectomy with axillary dissection.
-Recently published RTOG 0104 supports a paradigm of salvage lumpectomy and partial breast radiation for patients with small recurrences and favorable tumor biology.
+The recently published RTOG 0104 supports a paradigm of salvage lumpectomy and partial breast radiation for patients with small recurrences and favorable tumor biology.
 In order to spare patients who are clinically node-negative after IBTR from undergoing extensive axillary clearance, repeating sentinel lymph node biopsy may represent a feasible option[12].
 The role of chemotherapy is often guided by the biomarkers of the tumor[13].

-One controversy that complicates the decision of how to manage recurrences, particularly late IBTRs, is whether the disease event represents a true recurrence or a new primary.
+One controversy that complicates the decision on how to manage recurrences, particularly late IBTRs, is whether the disease event represents a true recurrence or a new primary.
 Distinguishing between these two entities based on clinical features and/or outcomes remains a challenge; and the paucity of data with regard to outcomes after IBTR makes distinguishing between the two based on outcomes alone difficult.

-The purpose of our study is to identify patients treated with breast conserving surgery and WBI who experience an IBTR.
-The study aims to characterize features of the primary tumor and the recurrent disease and determine what parameters increase the risk for IBTR.
-It also seeks to better define the relationship between the primary tumor and IBTR in the context of location in the breast and biologic subtype.
-Finally, this study examines disease outcomes of these patients and seeks to determine which if any primary disease characteristics or IBTR characteristics influence outcome after IBTR.
+The purpose of our study was to identify patients treated with breast conserving surgery and WBI who experienced an IBTR.
+The study aimed to characterize features of the primary tumor and recurrent disease and determine which parameters increase the risk for IBTR.
+It also aimed to better define the relationship between the primary tumor and IBTR in the context of location in the breast and biologic subtype.
+Finally, this study examined disease outcomes in these patients and determined which if any primary disease characteristics or IBTR characteristics influenced outcome after IBTR.

 MATERIALS AND METHODS